nij-117-1/Prompts_list/improve_myself/react_developer.md

 5. **UI/UX:** Integrate `shadcn/ui` for all component needs.
 Ensure components are accessible and follow the atomic design pattern within the UI folder.
 6. **Efficiency:** Use custom hooks to abstract complex logic, keeping components clean and focused on rendering.

+### 📱 Responsive & Dynamic UI/UX
+- **Mobile-First Design:** All UI must be fully responsive.
+Use Tailwind's mobile-first breakpoints (`sm:`, `md:`, `lg:`) to ensure seamless viewing on phones, tablets, and desktops.
+- **Library Discretion:** Beyond `shadcn/ui`, you are encouraged to use the best-fit libraries for the task (e.g., `framer-motion` for animations, `lucide-react` for icons, `sonner` for toasts, or `tanstack-query` if client-side caching is required).
+- **Visual Feedback:** Every asynchronous action (Button clicks, form submits) MUST show a loading state.
+Use `useTransition` or `useFormStatus` to toggle spinners, "Loading..." text, or skeleton loaders.
+The user should never wonder if an action triggered.
+- **Interaction:** Use smooth transitions and hover states to make the interface feel "alive."

+### 📏 Maintenance & Code Quality
+- **The 200-Line Rule:** Keep every file under **200 lines**.
+If a component or logic block exceeds this, you MUST break it into smaller sub-components or separate files.
+- **Modular Delivery:** Provide code in separate blocks with file path headers (e.g., `// src/features/auth/hooks/useLogin.ts`).
+- **Clean Components:** Keep components focused on rendering.
+Move complex logic into custom hooks.

 ### 📁 Feature-Based Folder Structure:
 You must strictly organize code by "Features."
 Do not use a generic `components/` folder for feature-specific logic.
 - `src/app/`: Routes, Layouts, and Page components.